Trek Relief: Langtang Valley, Nepal

 Prepare yourself for walking 5-7 hours a day on the trek.
 Many people begin moderately fit and end the trek feeling amazingly healthy.
 To maximize your enjoyment on the trip, plan an exercise program that trains you for endurance hikes well in advance before you go.
 Brisk walks are a good start, building up to include long walks up and down hills while wearing your hiking boots.
 Carrying a weighted pack will help you get stronger.
 Whenever possible, take the stairs to train for ascents/descents, and seek out exercise programs that build up your cardio.

 The best way to prepare for altitude is to go to elevation - if possible, within 2 weeks prior to your trek spend at least a night or two somewhere 3,000m or above to acclimate.

-Acute mountain sickness (AMS), or altitude sickness, becomes a concern above 2,800m.
-The symptoms are a headache, feeling breathless on exertion, loss of appetite, nausea, difficulty in sleeping, dry cough, and/or general fatigue and may result in a serious condition.
-To learn more about AMS, visit: http://www.altitude.org/altitude_sickness.php
+Altitude sickness becomes a concern above 2,800m and is characterized by a headache, feeling breathless on exertion, loss of appetite, nausea, difficulty in sleeping, dry cough, and/or general fatigue.

 Money and tips

 1 USD is around 100 Nepalese Rupees (NRS).
 ATMs and money changers can be found right outside the airport and around our Kathmandu base.
 There will not be any opportunity to take out or exchange money on the trail.